YenomAdam/python-game-keylogger/README.md

   - (0, 1) = Up
   - (0, -1) = Down

-For cursor move withou any mouse buttons being pressed the script records:
+For cursor move without any mouse buttons being pressed the script records:

 - Screen coordinates passed
   - Only every 30th coordinate passed is recorded